-- $\Box \quad \text{Command Post}$
+\Box Command Post.

-- □ Student Assembly Area
+- \Box Student assembly area.

-- □ First Aid Areas:
+- □ First aid areas:

-- □ Triage
+- Triage.

-- □ Immediate Treatment
+- Immediate treatment.

-- Delayed Treatment
+- Delayed treatment.

-- □ Psychological Treatment
+- Psychological treatment.

-- Consider access for emergency vehicles.
-Also try to ensure that the site is not readily visible to students, press, or parents.
+Note: Consider access for emergency vehicles.
+Also try to ensure that the first aid areas are not readily visible to students, press, or parents/guardians.
 Those requiring first aid should enter via the triage area.
 Psychologically traumatized students should be separated from students who are physically injured.

-- □ Request Entrance
+□ Request Gate.

-- Consider the logical place for parents to arrive at the school to pick up their students.
-Be sure that this entrance is clearly posted at all times.
+Note: Consider the logical place for parents/guardians to arrive at the school to pick up their students.
+Be sure that this gate is clearly posted at all times.

-- □ Release Exit
+□ Release Gate.

-- Consider how far parents will be willing to walk.
-The release exit should be separated from, but in sight of, the request entrance.
+Note: Consider how far parents/guardians will be willing to walk.
+The Release Gate should be separated from, but in sight of, the Request Gate.

-- □ Sanitation area for portable toilets and hand washing.
+□ Sanitation area for portable toilets and hand washing.

-- Consider privacy and location of disposal area.
+Note: Consider privacy and location of disposal area.

+- □ Traffic control pattern.

-- □ Information Center
+- □ Information center.

-- \Box Staging area
+- \Box Staging area.

-- Staging areas are locations where resources awaiting assignment are located.
+Note: Staging areas are locations where resources awaiting assignment are located.

-- □ Critical Incident Stress Debriefing Area for adults
+□ Critical incident stress debriefing area for adults.

-- The Critical Incident Stress Debriefing Area is a waiting area for adults whose children are not immediately available for release.
+Note: The critical incident stress debriefing area is a waiting area for adults whose children are not immediately available for release.

-- \Box Signs for shelter in place

-- □ Shelter in place entrance for latecomers
+- \Box Signs for shelter-in-place. - □ Shelter-in-place entrance for latecomers.

-EMERGENCY RESPONSE TRAFFIC CONTROL MAP
+Emergency Response Traffic Control Map

 Insert a map of your campus and the surrounding streets here.
-Work with the Police Department to plan traffic control around the school in the event of an emergency.
+Work with the local police department to plan traffic control around the school in the event of an emergency.

-SHELTER LAYOUT MAP

 Many schools are designated as community shelters in emergency or disaster situations.
 If your school is designated as a shelter, insert your layout for use of the school facility as a shelter by the American Red Cross here.